Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Admission requirements

-• Applicants must be Canadian citizens or permanent residents ages 18+.
+• Applicants must be Canadian citizens, permanent residents or have been granted refugee status in Canada ages 18+.